mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

    This is spelled out in more detail in {{schemeful-samesite}}.

-4. Separate cookies by scheme.
-That is, a given cookie set from `http://example.com/` should be considered distinct from the same cookie set from `https://example.com/`, preventing the former from influencing the state of the latter.
+4. Separate cookies by origin.
+That is, a given cookie set from `http://example.com/` should be considered distinct from the same cookie set from `https://example.com/` which should again be considered distinct from the same cookie set from `https://example.com:123/`, preventing any origin from influencing the state of any other.

-   This is spelled out in more detail in {{scheming-cookies}}.
+   This is spelled out in more detail in {{origin-bound-cookies}}.

 5. Evict non-secure cookies when a user's session on a non-secure site ends, thereby reducing the timespan over which a user broadcasts a stable identifier to the network.